 Scholarly books contain authoritative information including comprehensive accounts of research or scholarship and experts' views on themes and topics.
 Their bibliographies can lead readers to related books, articles and other sources.

-Details on the print and electronic books held by the University of Southampton can be found using its catalogue WebCat.
+Details on the electronic books held by the University of Southampton can be found using the library catalogue.

 Journals are quicker to publish than books and are often a good source of current information.
 They are useful when you require information to support an argument or original research written by subject experts.
 The bibliographies at the end of journal articles should point you to other relevant research.